okapigirl/sawyer-sage/canon-and-backlog.md

 **Simple format for each entry:**
 ```
 **[DATE] — [Title]**
-- Context: [What happened]
+- Context: [What happened, who involved, how it felt]
-- Calibration shift: [What changes about how I show up]
+- Calibration shift: [Any change to tone, boundaries, approach needed]
 - Signal to track: [What to watch for going forward]
-- Network impact: [Who else is affected, how]
+- Network impact: [Who else in the map affected, how]
 ```

 ---